 This part of the exercise uses the files and data you already have loaded into Artemis from Part I. By a method of your choice go to the region from bases 2188349 to 2199512 on the DNA sequence.
 This region is bordered by the fbaB gene which codes for fructose-bisphosphate aldolase.
 You can use the Navigator function discussed previously to get there.
-The region you arrive at should look similar to that shown below (maybe you have to use the zoom sliders).
+The region you arrive at should look similar to that shown below.